2025-05-01 21:19:17 -07:00

 #

-# In case you want to be able to connect to the Internet, you need
+# In case you want to make addresses available on the Internet, you need

 # real official assigned numbers.
 Do not try to invent your own network